 Treatments and drugs

 When you have anorexia, you may need several types of treatment.
-If your life is in immediate danger, you may need treatment in a hospital emergency department for such issues as a heart rhythm disturbance, dehydration, electrolyte imbalances or psychiatric problems.
+If your life is in immediate danger, you may need treatment in a hospital emergency room for such issues as a heart rhythm disturbance, dehydration, electrolyte imbalances or psychiatric problems.

 Here's a look at what's commonly involved in treating people with anorexia:

 Even if you do want to get better, the pull of anorexia can be difficult to overcome.
 Anorexia is often an ongoing, lifelong battle.
 Although symptoms may subside, you remain vulnerable and may have a relapse during periods of high stress or during triggering situations.
 For example, anorexia symptoms may go away during pregnancy only to return once your baby has been delivered.
 Ongoing therapy or periodic appointments during times of stress may be helpful.